qSIEVE: Efficient qLDPC Memory via Systolic Movement in Atom Arrays

-Some prior works explored how qLDPC codes can be implemented on other types of hardware.
-Notably, IBM's recent work~\cite{bravyi2023high} showed that the Tanner graphs of some quasi-cyclic qLDPC codes can be partitioned into two planar subgraphs.
-As a consequence, the codes can be realized on a planar superconducting chip with long range links.
-Previously, Tremblay et al.~\cite{tremblay2022constant} proposed to implement qLDPC codes on a small number of planar layers, such that each layer contains long-range connections which do not cross.
-Pattison et al.~\cite{pattison2023hierarchical} proposed to use a concatenation of surface code and qLDPC codes, which reduces the hardware connectivity requirement to the nearest-neighbor connectivity of surface code at the expense of lowering the encoding rate.
-Some works~\cite{cohen2022low,quintavalle2023partitioning,zheng2020constant} proposed methods to implement logical gates on qLDPC codes, however, hardware implementations of these methods have not been discovered in general.
+Some prior works explored how non-local qLDPC codes can be implemented on other types of hardware~\cite{bravyi2023high, tremblay2022constant, pattison2023hierarchical}.
+Notably, IBM's recent work~\cite{bravyi2023high} showed that the Tanner graphs of bivariate-bicycle codes can be partitioned into two planar subgraphs.
+As a consequence, the codes can be realized on planar superconducting chips with long range links.